Skip to content

 skillActivationInjected skill-loading instruction block; activates any skills matching the current task contextYes

-• /gsd — dispatched when the user chooses to resume an interrupted task in guided (interactive) mode
+• /gsd — dispatched when the smart entry wizard detects an interrupted task and the user is running in guided (interactive) mode